tmobile/magentaA11y/_checklist-native/alert-dialog.md

 mobile:
   swipe: |
-    Focus moves, confined within the dialog
+    Focus moves, confined within the alert
   doubletap: |
-    This typically activates most elements (alternative custom actions may be implemented)
+    This typically activates most elements
   group: |
     n/a

 screenreader:
   name:  |
-    The dialog describes its purpose or title if any (On launch with iOS.
-Often with first swipe on Android or intial focus is on CTA)
+   Interactive elements within the alert should follow button guidance.
+The name should match the visible text for those buttons
   role:  |
-    May identify itself as a modal, dialog, drawer, sidebar, panel, popover, menu or alert.
-Confining the user within the modal communicates the context to the screen reader user that there is a modal present
+    May identify itself as a modal, dialog or alert.
+Confining the user within the alert communicates the context to the screen reader user that there is a modal present
   state: |
-    When open, other content is inert.
-Expands/collapses, closes/opens states are typically announced for a menu, drawer, sidebar, panel or popover
+   n/a

 settings:
   text resize: |
     Text can resize up to 200% without losing information
 ---

-## Native Element
+## iOS

+### Developer Notes

-- Modal dialogs inform users about a task and can contain critical information, require decisions, or involve multiple tasks, usually appearing over an existing screen
+- An alert gives users critcal information they need right away, usually appearing over an existing screen
 - Use native alerts when at all possible vs a custom element, as it will handle expected behavior without additional development effort
-- Options to close the modal for the screen reader user:
+- Options to close the alert for the screen reader user:
-  - An invisible close button announced for the screen reader only, which can be in the swipe order after the last menu item
-  - Two/three finger swipe
   - A close button
+  - CTA
-- Drawers usually have a handle or button to be focused by the screen reader to expand and collapse them.
-Tapping outside the modal to close can not be the only option for screen reader users
+- Tapping outside the alert to close cannot be the only option for screen reader users

-## iOS

 ### Name
 - Programmatic name describes the purpose of the alert.